 Assignments will be due at the beginning of class on the due date.
 Late assignments are not accepted.
-Assignments will be handed out 5-7 days in advance of the due date, while the material is covered in lectures.
 Due to the extended time for completion, medical notes will usually not be accepted.
+Assignments are marked on a 0-1-2 scale (missing, partially attempted, completed).
+Detailed answers are posted.